Sufficient recovery conditions for noise-buried low rank tensors: Introduction

 A possible variant of such a structure is sparsity: sparse linear system solutions can be less affected by a right hand side perturbation than dense solutions \cite{sparse}.
 Another frequent structural occurrence is a low-rank data matrix: theoretical bounds suggest that the eigen subspace \cite{kahan} and the singular subspace \cite{wedin} perturbations caused by additive noise depend on a spectral norm of the additive noise, which is, in most cases, much smaller than the Frobenius norm.
 That makes low-rank projections a viable tool for denoising, which is often employed for image and video processing \cite{image}\cite{video}.

-The aim of this work is to generalize the noise filtration studies towards higher-dimensional tensor low-rank structures.
+The aim of this work is to generalize the noisy low-rank approximation studies towards higher-dimensional tensor low-rank structures.
 Intuitively, the structural denoising properties are expected to improve with the reduction of the number of the structure parameters, since more averaging takes place.
 The validity of such a phenomena in practice is established in several papers concerning wireless channel estimation: it is seen that tensor low-rank decompositions provide better estimation quality as compared to matrix decompositions applied to the same data \cite{wireless1}\cite{wireless2}.

 Our work is focused on establishing a theoretical support for the phenomenon: an approximation quality bound that decays with dimensionality.
 A noticeable obstacle for low-rank tensor approximation bounds is the fact that the set of low-rank tensors may not be closed, and thus {\it optimal} low-rank approximation algorithms are practically unavailable.
+To deal with that, we are going to introduce an alternate {\it sufficient approximation condition}, and utilize the concept of 'Gaussian width' \cite{widthbook}, that allows to characterize the denoising properties of almost-arbitrary {\it bounded} sets.
+We will not be able to use the known Gaussian width properties directly, however, due to a tensor-specific challenge: that is, the set of rank-$R$ canonical tensors of dimensionality $d \geq 3$ with a bounded norm {\it cannot} be represented as a Minkowski sum of $R$ sets of rank-one tensors with a bounded norm.
+A significant technical part of the paper will be devoted to overcoming that challenge in the particular case of $R = 2$.

-The theory should have minimal approximation algorithm and set requirements: in order to achieve that, we are going to utilize the concept of 'Gaussian width' \cite{width}.
-Under minor assumptions for the approximation algorithm, which is commonly fulfilled for the well-known algorithms like ALS \cite{als}, HOSVD \cite{hosvd}, TT-SVD \cite{tt}, a theoretical bound will be established that is closely fulfilled in practical experiments on synthetic data.
+Using the introduced sufficient approximation algorithm condition, which is commonly fulfilled for the well-known algorithms like ALS \cite{als}, HOSVD \cite{hosvd}, TT-SVD \cite{tt} in practice, and the modified 'Gaussian width' concept, a theoretical approximation bound will be established that is closely fulfilled in practical experiments on synthetic data subject to white noise.